emdash/udlang/README.md

 - JSON Schema
 - CDL, the most minimal approach to language design I have yet encountered, and well worth pondering.
 - The Elm project.

+## Why the *name* uDLang?

+The name is short for uDashboard Language.
+That's it.
+It's a working title, and I'm open to changing it if something more apropos can be found.

 ## A Simple Example ##